What is UHPC for Bridge Preservation and Repair?

 Stage of Innovation:

 Using UHPC.
 NJDOT completed construction of two bridge preservation projects in 2020.
-The agency is currently gathering information on performance and usability from these two pilot projects, which include four bridges using UHPC overlay.
-First UHPC link slab application is in the construction phase.
-Additional UHPC Link-Slab applications are currently in the Final Design Phase
+From its assessment of information on performance and usability from these pilot projects, which include four bridges using UHPC overlay, the agency considers further implementation promising.
+UHPC is excellent for preservation and is being considered for additional deployments.
+UHPC has been shown to increase service life but is currently more expensive than other methods.
+More widespread use/experience may reduce cost.
+The first UHPC link slab application is in the construction phase.
+Additional UHPC Link-Slab applications are currently in the Final Design Phase.

 Communicating UHPC Information on Bridge Preservation & Repair.
-The State participated in workshops, webinars, or peer exchanges related to UHPC for Bridge P&R, including:
+The State participated in workshops, webinars, and peer exchanges related to UHPC for Bridge P&R, including:

 - NJDOT Hosted FHWA Workshop UHPC EDC-6 P&R